Lower-rung diagnostic for revenue operations leaders Typical diagnostic: $5,000-$7,500

 What happens if we need more than a diagnostic?

-If the deeper issue is modeling, governance, or reporting architecture, we usually recommend a follow-on Revenue Analytics or Data Foundation engagement with the diagnostic priorities already scoped.
+If the deeper issue is modeling, governance, or reporting architecture, the diagnostic becomes the handoff into a metric-certification sprint, Revenue Analytics, or Data Foundation engagement with the priorities already scoped.

 If every team has its own number, start here